oasis10702/create-todo-app/README.md

 ### `yarn`

-Install all packages what this project need.
+Installs all packages which this project need.

 ### `yarn start`